Powered by MOMENTUM MEDIA

 ==

 “I wanted this course to be unique, and it does have an exam.
-It's difficult to pass.
-It has a 65 per cent pass rate, and there are assignments that have to be completed for each module,” he explained.
+It’s difficult to pass.
+It has a 65 per cent pass rate, and there are assignments that have to be completed for each module,” he said.

 “But what I wanted to do is make sure that the adviser absolutely understands and embeds this knowledge, because then all of a sudden, their ethical leadership, their understanding of ethics, emotional intelligence, organisational change, becomes much more comprehensive.”

-Beavan added that advisers can do the course a module at a time, with the cost for each at $599.
+Beaven added that advisers can do the course a module at a time, with the cost for each at $599.

 “I wanted to keep it the pricing down, because I’m so conscious of all the costs of financial advisers with the Compensation Scheme of Last Resort fees, all different administration fees that are happening,” he said.

-“This is about really taking the adviser on a journey where they learn so much more about how to understand really in depth ethics and ethical theory.”
+“This is about really taking the adviser on a journey where they learn so much more about how to understand really in-depth ethics and ethical theory.”